 When a Child with Ortho-K Sleeps Safely, Parents Sleep Soundly

 Ortho-k utilizes rigid gas permeable lenses that allow oxygen to reach your child’s eyes so that the eyes remain healthy.
 Ortho-k lenses safely and effectively work while your child sleeps, temporarily providing clear vision during your child’s waking hours, and slowing the progression of myopia.

 As long as your child handles the lenses according to the instructions of Dr. Jeffrey Brown and observes hygiene protocols when using them (washing hands first, using only the designated solutions to clean and rinse the lenses, etc.), ortho-k lenses can be safely used.

 Dr. Jeffrey Brown will answer any questions you have about ortho-k.
-If you decide to proceed, Dr. Jeffrey Brown will conduct a thorough eye examination, fit your child with customized lenses, and oversee care.
-The Myopia Management Center At Jeffrey H. Brown, OD serves ortho-k patients in Costa Mesa, Newport Beach, Santa Ana, Fountain Valley, and throughout California
+If you decide to proceed, Dr. Jeffrey Brown will conduct a thorough eye examination, fit your child with customized lenses, and manage the entire process.Our practice serves patients from Costa Mesa, Newport Beach, Santa Ana, and Fountain Valley, California and surrounding communities.